Oracle-Based Multistep Strategy for Solving Polynomial Systems Over Finite Fields and Algebraic Cryptanalysis of the Aradi Cipher: An algebraic attack to based on the multistep strategy

 To address this, the classical hybrid solving strategy is often employed in algebraic cryptanalysis.
 However, the number of variables that must be exhaustively guessed is typically large in order to make all resulting polynomial systems feasibly solvable.
 Moreover, this number is generally determined empirically, requiring numerous attempts with different number of variables and guesses to identify a workable configuration.

 The multistep strategy offers a more automated algorithm that, starting from a reasonable initial set of guessed variables, explores the algebraic structure of the polynomial system and extends this set only when strictly necessary.
-The effectiveness of this approach is illustrated in Section 6.

-The multistep solving strategy, namely the \MultiSolve\ algorithm, has been implemented in the computer algebra system \Magma \cite{MAGMA}, utilizing its built-in \Gr\ basis computation engine.
+The multistep solving strategy, namely the \MultiSolve\ algorithm, has been implemented in the computer algebra system \Magma\ \cite{MAGMA}, utilizing its built-in \Gr\ basis computation engine.
 Given the high sparsity of the polynomial systems involved in the algebraic attack on \Aradi, we make use of the sparse variant of the F4 algorithm.

 The multivariate polynomial system representing the full 16-round attack on \Aradi\ is derived according to the symbolic modeling described in Section 5.

 To evaluate the effectiveness of the multistep strategy, we performed a key-recovery attack using a random plaintext-ciphertext pair derived from a randomly generated master key.
 Each experiment begins by generating a random master key, selecting a random plaintext, and computing the corresponding ciphertext.
 Subsequently, a random initial assignment is generated for a subset of the master key variables.
 Using this information, the associated polynomial system is instantiated, and the \MultiSolve\ algorithm is applied to attempt its resolution.
 Since the initial guesses for some master key bits are random, and therefore likely incorrect, all the polynomial systems generated along the multistep strategy are inherently inconsistent.